Chapter 6: A Tale of Two Groups#

 To demonstrate the paired t-test, we turn to our experimental anorexia dataset.
 Patients in a clinical trial had their weight measured at baseline (Prewt) and at the end of the study (Postwt).
 Did their body weight significantly change?

-\(H_0: \mu_{diff} = 0\) (mean weight change = 0 — no effect of time/intervention)
+\(H_0: \mu_{diff} = 0\) (Mean weight change is exactly 0 — no effect of the intervention)

 \(H_1: \mu_{diff} \neq 0\)